marilynkassis/Fast-Food-Restaurant-JUNK--SQL-Data-Modeling/README.md

 ## JUNK: Relational Database for a Fast-Food Restaurant

 ### 1. Overview
-Welcome to **JUNK**, a comprehensive database solution designed for a fast-food restaurant chain with five branches located in Madrid.
+Welcome to the JUNK project, a comprehensive database solution designed for a fast-food restaurant chain with five branches located in Madrid.
 This project aims to model the restaurant’s operations efficiently while enabling data-driven decision-making.
 By adhering to **Third Normal Form (3NF)**, the database ensures data integrity, eliminates redundancy, and optimizes access to key insights.

 ---